top of page

 If you know someone who would like to become Catholic, please contact Father Kasel at Church of St Michael 507-356-4280 or Church of St Paul 507-732-5324.
 Let us pray for those souls God is calling to join us in our Catholic Church!

-The next Holy Hour for Men will be held Sunday, March 9, at 6:30pm at the Church of St. Michael.
+The next Holy Hour and Social for Men: Sunday, April 13, at 6:30pm at the Church of St. Michael.
 All men are invited!

 Institute of Catholic Culture Lecture Series